limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 ![pattern](/assets/images/posts/google-ctf-beginners-quest-part-2/72e99c50.png)

-We need to `continue` the execution flow until we exit the `command_line` function with the `quit` command.
+We need to `continue` the execution flow in `gdb` until we exit the `command_line` function with the `quit` command.
 We'll hit a segmentation fault because the return address is non-existent.
 We can then use the `pattern_offset` command to determine the offset.

 ![offset](/assets/images/posts/google-ctf-beginners-quest-part-2/84db8cb2.png)